Solaris17/ARC-Firmware-Tool/README.md

 ![alt text](https://github.com/Solaris17/ARC-Firmware-Tool/blob/beta/pictures/flash-log.png?raw=true)

+> [!NOTE]
-### The software also has the ability to check for new versions in addition to an aboutbox with basic info.
+> The software also has the ability to check for new versions in addition to an aboutbox with basic info.

 ![alt text](https://github.com/Solaris17/ARC-Firmware-Tool/blob/beta/pictures/update-check.png?raw=true)